Skip to main content

 Create and manage webhook subscriptions from the Subscriptions configuration tab

-Before you start: If this webhook subscription will be sending requests to an endpoint that requires authentication, create a Webhook credential (details below) before setting up your subscription.
+Before you start: If this webhook subscription will be sending requests to an endpoint that requires authentication, create a credential before setting up your subscription.
 Once created, you can reuse the credential on multiple subscriptions if needed.

 1. To create a subscription, click New subscription.